0xthierry/sandbox/README.md

 ## Motivation :gift_heart:

-The goal of this project is to permit execute code from a determined source(actualy only git pr's are open) and limit time of execution, cpu consumition and memory consumition.
+The goal of this project is to permit execute code from a determined source(actualy only git pr's are open) and limit time of execution, cpu consumption and memory consumption.

 ## Architecture :hammer: